 The Company uses "operating income (loss) available (attributable) to RenaissanceRe common shareholders" as a measure to evaluate the underlying fundamentals of its operations and believes it to be a useful measure of its corporate performance.
-"Operating income (loss) available (attributable) to RenaissanceRe common shareholders," which the Company believes is the most directly comparable GAAP measure, by the exclusion of net realized and unrealized gains and losses on investments, and the associated income tax expense or benefit, and the exclusion of the writedown of a portion of the Company's deferred tax asset as a result of the reduction in the U.S. corporate tax rate from 35% to 21% effective January 1, 2018 pursuant to the Tax Cuts and Jobs Act of 2017 (the "Tax Bill").
+"Operating income (loss) available (attributable) to RenaissanceRe common shareholders" as used herein differs from "net income (loss) available (attributable) to RenaissanceRe common shareholders," which the Company believes is the most directly comparable GAAP measure, by the exclusion of net realized and unrealized gains and losses on investments, and the associated income tax expense or benefit, and the exclusion of the write-down of a portion of the Company's deferred tax asset as a result of the reduction in the U.S. corporate tax rate from 35% to 21% effective January 1.
+2018 pursuant to the Tax Cuts and Jobs Act of 2017 (the "Tax Bill").
 The Company's management believes that "operating income (loss) available (attributable) to RenaissanceRe common shareholders" is useful to investors because it more accurately measures and predicts the Company's results of operations by removing the variability arising from fluctuations in the Company's fixed maturity investment portfolio, equity investments trading and investments-related derivatives, the associated income tax expense or benefit of those fluctuations, and the non-recurring impact of the write-down of a portion of the Company's deferred tax assets as a result of the Tax Bill.
-The Company also uses "operating income (loss) available (attributable) to RenaissanceRe common shareholders" to calculate "operating income (loss) available (attributable) to RenaissanceRe common shareholders per common share-holders per common shareholders per common sha
+The Company also uses "operating income (loss) available (attributable) to RenaissanceRe common shareholders" to calculate "operating income (loss) available (attributable) to RenaissanceRe common shareholders per common share - diluted" and "operating return on average common equity - annualized".
+The following is a reconciliation of: 1) net income (loss) available (attributable) to RenaissanceRe common shareholders to operating income (loss) available (attributable) to RenaissanceRe common shareholders; 2) net income (loss) available (attributable) to RenaissanceRe common shareholders per common share - diluted to operating income (loss) available (attributable) to RenaissanceRe common shareholders per common share - diluted; and 3) return on average common equity - annualized to operating return on average common equity - annualized:

-Year Ended December 31, (in thousands of United States dollars, except per share amounts and percentages) 2017 2016 2015 Net income available to RenaissanceRe common shareholders \$(244,770) \$480,581 \$408,811 Adjustment for net realized and unrealized (gains) losses on investments (135,822) (141,328) 68,918 Adjustment for deferred tax asset write-down (1) 36,705 - Adjustment for income tax expense (benefit) (2) 11,587 3,000 (3,340) Operating (loss) income (attributable) available to RenaissanceRe common shareholders \$(332,300) \$342,253 \$474,389 Net (loss) income (attributable) available to RenaissanceRe common shareholders per common share - diluted \$ (6.15) \$ 11.43 \$ 9.28 Adjustment for net realized and unrealized (gains) losses on investments (3.41) (3.40) 1.58 Adjustment for deferred tax asset write-down (1) 0.92 - - Adjustment for income tax expense (benefit) (2) 0.29 0.07 (0.08) Operating (loss) income (attributable) available to RenaissanceRe common shareholders per common share - diluted \$ (8.35) \$ 8.10 \$ 10.78 Return on average common equity (5.7%) 11.0% 9.8% Adjustment for net realized and unrealized (gains) losses on investments (3.2%) (3.2%) 1.6% Adjustment for deferred tax asset write-down (1) 0.9% - - Adjustment for income tax expense (benefit) (2) 0.3% 0.1% (0.1%) Operating return on average common equity (7.7%) 7.9% 11.3%
+Year Ended December 31, (in thousands of United States dollars, except per share amounts and percentages) 2017 2016 2015 Net income available to RenaissanceRe common shareholders Adjustment for net realized and unrealized (gains) losses on investments Adjustment for deferred tax asset write-down (1) \$(244,770) (135,822) 36,705 \$480,581 (141,328) \$408,811 68,918 Adjustment for income tax expense (benefit) (2) Operating (loss) income (attributable) available to RenaissanceRe common shareholders 11,587 \$(332,300) 3,000 \$342,253 (3,340) \$474,389 Net (loss) income (attributable) available to RenaissanceRe common shareholders per common share - diluted Adjustment for net realized and unrealized (gains) losses on investments Adjustment for deferred tax asset write-down (1) Adjustment for income tax expense (benefit) (2) \$ (6.15) (3.41) 0.92 0.29 \$ 11.43 (3.40) 0.07 \$ 9.28 1.58 (0.08) Operating (loss) income (attributable) available to RenaissanceRe common shareholders per common share - diluted \$ (8.35) \$ 8.10 \$ 10.78 Return on average common equity Adjustment for net realized and unrealized (gains) losses on investments Adjustment for deferred tax asset write-down (1) Adjustment for income tax expense (benefit) (2) (5.7%) (3.2%) 0.9% 0.3% 11.0% (3.2%) 0.1% 9.8% 1.6% - (0.1%) Operating return on average common equity (7.7%) 7.9% 11.3%